JauraSeerat/Wonder_Vision_Face_Detection/README.md

 ```
 If you haven't used conda before, please [read the documentation](https://conda.io/en/latest/) to learn how to create environments and install packages.

-*If you don't want to download these dependencies locally*, you can follow up alternative [Google Colab](https://colab.research.google.com/)
+*If you don't want to download these dependencies locally*, you can follow up an alternative [Google Colab](https://colab.research.google.com/)

 ## Demonstration of face detection project
 -You tube link needs to be included here

 The demo shown here will depict the similarity score between two images.

 ## Applications of our model: